talks-and-stuff/openshift-beginners-workshop/lesson-1-intro-to-k8s/README.md

 ## Intro

-* Introduce ourselves
-  * Please raise hand if you want to introduce yourself :)
 * The difference between OpenShift and Kubernetes.
 * OpenShift can feel complex and intimidating but don't worry!
 With some effort it will deliver.